BogdanPolitic/Image-antialiasing-and-microrenderer/README.md

 The [a-coefficient], [b-coefficient], [c-coefficient] are the liniar equation coefficients a, b, c respectively.
 The liniar equation is expressed like this: a * x + b * y + c = 0.
 In the "output.pgm" example image, a = -1, b = 2, c = 200.
 So the program running command for the 400x400 output image was the following: "./homework1 output.pgm 400 4 -1 2 200".

+Full information about the programs functioning are found in the "Task.pdf".